Welcome to

 I have been passionate about photography ever since my high school days in Hillsboro, Oregon.
 Back then, it was all about sports and news events.
 These days, I love photographing birds in their environment.
 It's my passion in life.

 Wildlife photography has helped me reconnect with nature.
 It has also made me appreciate life and all the beauty it has to offer.
-(Anna's Hummingbird)
+(Terns resting on pylons in Alameda)

 Over the next year, I will be traveling around the California Delta to photograph birds of all kinds.
 From Red-tailed Hawks, to Song Sparrows.
 From Sandhill Cranes to Osprey and everything in between.
-(Mockingbird)
+(Mockingbird at McNabney Marsh)

 Great Egret taking flight at McNabney Marsh, with Snowy egrets below.
 The Great Egret is a long-legged wading bird with a long S-curved neck and dagger-like bill.
 They are extremely patient and persistent when hunting for fish and small rodents.
 The wing-span of an adult is between 51.6 - 57.1 inches.